 Dataset

-We used 10% sample of de-identified unit record data of prescription opioids and benzodiazepines that were dispensed during 1st January 2013 – 31 December 2016.
-The dataset was extracted based on the date of supply from the database of the statistics branch of the Australian Department of Human Services.
+We used 10% sample of de-identified unit record data of prescription opioids and benzodiazepines that were dispensed between 1st January 2013 – 31 December 2016.
+The dataset was extracted based on the date of prescription dispensing from the database of the statistics branch of the Australian Department of Human Services.
 In the database, medicines are recorded according to the World Health Organization (WHO) Anatomical and Therapeutic Chemical classification [20].
 Medicines that were dispensed through private prescription were not included in this dataset.
 The dataset also contained information about three types of subsidy schemes: Pharmaceutical Benefits Scheme, Repatriate Pharmaceutical Benefits Scheme and under co-payment; users’ sex (male or female); age in years; date-month-year of dispensing; generic name of drug, form and strength; quantity dispensed; and the local government area (LGA) in which the medicines were dispensed.

 Demographic data for individual states and territories, LGAs, and Socio-Economic Indexes for Areas (SEIFA) for LGAs were obtained from the Australian Bureau of Statistics.
 SEIFA is made-up of four indexes derived from the five-yearly national census.
 SEIFA ranks Australian areas according to relative socio-economic advantage and disadvantage [21].
 We used the Index of Relative Socio-Economic Disadvantage (also known as IRSD).
 A higher score on the Index of Relative Socio-economic Disadvantage indicate a lower level of disadvantage and a lower score indicates a higher level of disadvantage.
 LGAs were categorized as urban or rural based on Australian Classification of Local Government in 2013 [22].